ToshY/seigaiha/README.md

   <summary>🐛 Bugs</summary>

 * Patterns can have unnecessary polygons to the right and under side of the pattern.
-While this is not an issue concerning visibility, it however requires additional `<g>` tags which are unnecessary and therefor wasting storage space.
+While this is not an issue concerning visibility, it however requires additional `<g>` tags which are unnecessary and therefor wasting storage space. ✅
+  * Saved roughly 4% ✅
 </details>

 <details>